port-labs/port-docs/docs/software-catalog/role-based-access-control/permissions-controls.md

 ### Setting permissions for a Blueprint (and its Actions)

-To set permissions for a Blueprint, click on the permissions icon of the desired Blueprint in the Blueprints page:
+To set permissions for a Blueprint, click on the permissions icon of the desired Blueprint in the DevPortal Setup page:

 ![Permissions button for blueprint](../../../static/img/software-catalog/role-based-access-control/permissions/permissionsOfBlueprint.png)